-Dark chocolate offers a number of amazing benefits like lowering blood pressure, fighting oxidative stress, improving heart health, preventing cancer, regulating cholesterol levels, improving cognition, and many more.
-Its antioxidant-rich nature also promotes hair and skin care.
+Dark chocolate offers amazing health benefits like lowering blood pressure, fighting oxidative stress, improving heart health, preventing cancer, regulating cholesterol levels, improving cognition, and more.
+Its antioxidant-rich nature also promotes hair health and skincare.

 What is Dark Chocolate?

 Dark chocolate, also known as black chocolate, is made from cocoa butter instead of milk-based butter.
-It contains a higher level of cocoa or cacao, around 60% to 99%.
+It contains a higher level of cocoa or cacao, around 60 to 99 percent.
 Cocoa contains more phenolic antioxidants than most foods and it is the high cocoa content in this chocolate that makes it a superior antioxidant.
-The more the cocoa content in a chocolate, the richer and bittersweet it becomes in taste.
+The more cocoa content in chocolate, the richer and bittersweet it becomes in taste.
 The dry and semisweet taste of this chocolate is attributed to the lack of milk solids in it.
 Instead, it contains vanilla and some other emulsifiers like soy lecithin to preserve its uniqueness in flavor and texture.

 Types of Dark Chocolate